STS as a Lens to Study Disciplines and Interdisciplinarity: A Comment on Sharon Traweek’s “I Prefer the Map”

 In the 2020 Prague Virtual Conference of the Society for Social Studies of Science (4S), Sharon Traweek was awarded the society’s John D. Bernal Prize jointly with Langdon Winner.
 The Bernal Prize is awarded annually to individuals who have made distinguished contributions to the field of STS.
 Prize recipients include founders of the field of STS, along with outstanding scholars who have devoted their careers to the understanding of the social dimensions of science and technology.
 In this essay responding to Traweek's Bernal lecture, Sørensen draws on her critical understanding of academic disciplines to discuss how STS may develop the field’s understanding of disciplines, interdisciplinarity, and itself.

-Rip A, Misa T and Schot J. 1995.
+Rip Arie, Thomas J. Misa, and Johan Schot. eds.
+1995.
 Managing Technology in Society.
-The Approach of Constructive Technology Assessment, London: Pinter Publishers.
+The Approach of Constructive Technology Assessment.
+London: Pinter Publishers.

 Copyright (c) 2021 Knut Sorensen